 In the recent past, we’ve also seen a rise of nation-state inspired or sponsored insider threats.
 In these cases, users with ties to certain nation-states are monetarily or otherwise incentivized to exfiltrate highly sensitive or secretive intellectual property data from their organizations.
 Often these are non-technical business users working on secretive projects or developers working on sensitive intellectual property.

-Customers can also use our workplace harassment and violence keyword lists to notify security teams and provide real-time education to the user(s) involved when inappropriate and/or harassing language is used on an organization’s messaging platforms.
+On another note, customers can also use our workplace harassment and violence keyword lists to notify security teams and provide real-time education to the user(s) involved when inappropriate and/or harassing language is used on an organization’s messaging platforms.

 Detecting Early Indications of Accidents and/or Negligence